deveworld/ponderTTT/PROJECT_STATUS.md

 ## Overview

 PonderTTT is a complete implementation of an adaptive test-time training framework using reinforcement learning for code generation.
-All core components have been implemented and validated on CPU with synthetic data.
-The project is now ready for GPU training with real code data.
+All core components have been implemented and tested.
+The project is now ready for GPU training with real code data from The Stack dataset.

 ## Implementation Complete

 ### Core Framework (100%)
 - [x] Data pipeline for The Stack dataset
 - [x] Base language model wrapper (HuggingFace)
-- [x] TTT model with LoRA fast weights
+- [x] TTT model with fast weights (TTT Layer)
 - [x] Policy network with value function
 - [x] Feature extractor (32D features)
 - [x] PID-Lagrangian PPO algorithm